 Don’t want to keep on beating the same dish again?
 This quinoa-based recipe gives a super healthy and tasty salad variation.

-I have shared a few salad recipes down the years.
+I have shared a few salad recipes over the years.
 Salads are healthy and a refreshing way to have lunch.
 You may check out these salad recipes - Italian Chopped Salad, Roasted Corn Salad, or even one based on an Asian dressing like Asian Cucumber Salad.

-A few reasons why I made and loved this -
+Here are a few reasons why I made and loved this -

-- Super easy to make a refreshing nutritious salad.
+- Super easy to make a refreshing, nutritious salad.
 Just prep and arrange the ingredients and toss them together.

 - A superfood added to other healthy ingredients makes a super healthy dish.